-Many of the key elements of immunotherapy have been around for decades.
-In fact, SCCA has known the promise of immunotherapy ever since Fred Hutchinson Cancer Research Center’s pioneering work in blood and marrow transplantation (also known as bone marrow transplantation) began more than 40 years ago.
+But many of the key elements of immunotherapy have been around for decades.
+In fact, SCCA has known the promise of immunotherapy ever since Fred Hutch’s pioneering work in blood and marrow transplantation (also known as bone marrow transplantation) began more than 40 years ago.

-However, the last decade has seen an explosion in the number, type and effectiveness of immunotherapies.
+The last decade has seen an explosion in the number, type, and effectiveness of immunotherapies.

 There are five primary types of immunotherapy currently in use at SCCA: